vazhinskiyevgeniy/edgeazure/README.rst

 ====================================
-Edge Compute for Multicloud Apps
+Edge Compute for Multicloud Apps using Azure Site
 ====================================

 .. contents:: Table of Contents

 Objective
 ################################
-This guide, along with the provided scripts and sample app & services, is designed to help explore and demonstrate the use-cases of the F5 Distributed Cloud platform (xC), including F5 Distributed Cloud AppStack, Multi-Cloud Networking (MCN) and Edge Compute.
+This guide, along with the provided scripts and sample app & services, is designed to help explore and demonstrate the use-cases of the F5 Distributed Cloud platform (xC), including F5 Distributed Cloud AppStack, Multi-Cloud Networking (MCN) and Edge Compute configured using Azure VNET site.

 You can use the included scripts to deploy the WooCommerce sample app, which represents a traditional 3-tier app architecture (backend + database + frontend).
 With F5 Distributed Cloud Services, you can easily deploy and securely network these app services to create a distributed app model that spans across: